Looking for the perfect New Zealand North Island Itinerary?

 Where to stay

-Wairarapa has some great holiday home accommodation (check Airbnb and Booking.com) as well as luxury accommodation.
-You can really stay anywhere as you’re likely to be passing through or just staying a couple of days, in which case base yourself near what you want to see.
+You can really stay anywhere as you’re likely to be passing through or just staying a couple of days, in which case base yourself near the place(s) you want to see.

 Driving time from Martinborough: 1 hour 20 minutes